-Also important is the financial strength of IFFIm itself.
-To this end, IFFIm carefully balances the amount of money it raises by issuing bonds with the amount of money pledged by donors.
+In order to maintain IFFIm's financial strength to support its high credit rating, IFFIm carefully balances the amount of money it raises by issuing bonds with the amount of money pledged by donors.
 IFFIm therefore only raises bonds against a percentage of overall donor commitments.
 The remainder creates a "cushion" or reserve to make sure that there will always be sufficient funds to pay bondholders or other creditors.

 The minimum reserve or difference between the value of donor commitments (assets) and the value of the bonds raised (liabilities) is set by the gearing ratio limit (GRL).
-For example, under the current GRL of 70.3% as of December 2018, if the present value of donor pledges was US\$ 100 million, IFFIm would be allowed to have only US\$ 70.3 million of debt outstanding, thus leaving US\$ 29.7 million in reserves to protect bondholders against adverse credit events and strengthen their confidence in IFFIm's creditworthiness.
+For example, under the current GRL of 73.8% as of June 2022, if the present value of donor pledges was US\$ 100 million, IFFIm would be allowed to have only US\$ 73.8 million of debt outstanding, thus leaving US\$ 26.9 million in reserves to protect bondholders against adverse credit events and strengthen their confidence in IFFIm's creditworthiness.